zhangtingfeng-ihep/AKI-PWS-DLTrain/README.md

 CPU/GPU: The code supports both CPU and GPU training.
 For faster training, a CUDA-compatible GPU is recommended.
 Memory: At least 8GB RAM for CPU training; 16GB or more recommended for GPU training.
-Storage: Ensure sufficient disk space for input images, labels, and model outputs (e.g., checkpoints, visualizations).
+Storage: Ensure sufficient disk space for input images, labels, and model outputs .

 Setup Instructions

 Prepare Data:

-Place your input images (TIFF format) in the directory specified by SLICE_DIR Place corresponding segmentation masks (TIFF format) in the directory specified by LABEL_DIR Ensure the number of image and mask files match and are correctly paired.
+Place your input images in the directory specified by SLICE_DIR Place corresponding segmentation masks in the directory specified by LABEL_DIR Ensure the number of image and mask files match and are correctly paired.

 Configure Output Directory:

-The model outputs (checkpoints, training history, and visualizations) will be saved to OUTPUT_DIR
+The model outputs will be saved to OUTPUT_DIR

 Install Dependencies: